- Q: How do I hire a student?

 Federal Work Study Student Employees cannot begin working prior to the start of classes.
 Student who are graduating after the Fall Semester are not allowed to be employed beyond January 31st.
 Student who are graduating after the Spring semester are not allowed to be employed beyond August 31st.

-A: All student employees, whether they are paid through the Federal Work-study budget or through a University budget, will have their pay rate determined according to the pay scale outlined below.
-This pay scale is effective beginning January 1, 2016.
+A: All student employees, whether they are paid through the Federal Work-study budget or through a University budget, will have their pay rate determined according to the position description questionnaire and the student employment pay scale.

 A: In the case of unsatisfactory performance, the supervisor is expected to give the student a verbal warning.
 Should the unsatisfactory performance continue, the supervisor is expected to advise the student in writing at least once prior to terminating the student employee.
 A written contract between the supervisor and the student employee detailing the appropriate behaviors expected of the student can also be a useful tool for improving the students work performance.
 The department supervisor should maintain a copy of the written warning and/or contract, signed by the student and supervisor, and copies of the documentation should be forwarded to the Student Employment Office.